Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks

-for every $\mathbf{x}_1,\mathbf{x}_2\in \mathbb{R}^d$, where $\|\cdot\|$ denotes the Euclidean norm on $\mathbb{R}^d$.
-By Rademacher's Theorem~\citep {Federer_GeometricMeasureTheory_1978}, if a function is $L$-Lipschitz then it is Lebesgue differentiable almost everywhere and the norm of its gradient is no larger than $L$ (wherever it is defined).
+for every $\mathbf{x}_1,\mathbf{x}_2\in \R^d$.
+If $L$ is the smallest number satisfying Equation~\eqref{eq:Lipschitz_definition}, we say that $f$ is $L$-\emph{Lipschitz} and write $\operatorname{Lip}(f) = L$.
+By Rademacher's Theorem~\citep{Federer_GeometricMeasureTheory_1978}, if a function is $L$-Lipschitz then it is Lebesgue differentiable almost everywhere and the norm of its gradient is no larger than $L$ (wherever it is defined).